Adam5Wu/DSMNetworkingMod/README.md

     2. It works!
 Although a bit of hacking was needed, not bad.
 4. Hmm, there is some VM Manager / Docker add-on, seems quite interesting;
     1. Heck why not, this thing got an Xeon inside, better make full use of the power I paid for;
-    2. Plan and architect the VMs / containers, the whole new world became quite attractive!
+    2. Plan and architect the VMs / containers, the whole-new-world became quite attractive!
 5. **Install VM Manager / Docker, which turned on OpenVSwitch, and the world instantly darkens...**
     1. Your existing bonded multiple VLAN setup is blown into oblivion;
     2. And follow the old method of re-creating ifcfg file couldn't bring anything back.